-How to make a rug from repurposed shirt rags to ravishing two-in-ones or a cozy mandala?
-Check out the best of DIY handmade rugs.
-Simple and warm, rugs make pockets of areas colorful and homey and are even the final finishing touch to perfectly tie up your room.
-Let these little bits and pieces become great rugs that will not only fit your rooms, but a place for rested feet and relaxation.
+To make a rug from repurposed shirt rags, ravishing two-in-ones or even a cozy mandala check out the best of these DIY handmade rugs.
+Simple and warm, rugs make pockets of the house colorful and homey and are the finishing touch to perfectly tie up any room.
+Let these little bits and pieces become great rugs that will not only fit your rooms, but also a place for rested feet and relaxation.

 Tips on how to make a rug

-- First, find a workspace that has good lighting and ventilation, and lots of space for working and storage.
-Most of the projects here may take 1 to 3 days, not to mention storing all the materials we will be repurposing.
+- Find a workspace that has good lighting and ventilation, and lots of space for working and storage.
+Some of the projects here may take up to 3 days, and you’ll need to store all those materials we will be repurposing.

-- Second, determine the purpose of your rug.
-Is it an area rug that should anchor a room or is going to serve as a doormat or maybe just for you to have a cheeky bright area in an otherwise drab utility room?
+- Determine the purpose of your rug.
+Is it an area rug to anchor a room, a doormat or maybe just a cheeky bright area in an otherwise drab utility room?

-- Invest in storage baskets as a lot of rug making includes strips of fabric and lots of it.
+- Invest in storage baskets as a lot of rug making includes lots of strips of fabric.

-- Braiding is a relaxing technique that you can easily do in the comfort of your family room or living room while you watch television.
-Use a peg to ensure braids won’t unravel.
-It also helps that keep tight.
+- Braiding is a relaxing technique that you can easily do in your family room or living room while you watch television.
+Use a peg to ensure the braids won’t unravel and keep tight.

 How to make a rug – easy and fabulous ideas